 The purpose of this all?
 Expansion.
 BEing.
 That’s my passion and that’s what it’s about.
 More space for who and what is underneath.

 And underneath that is a highly intuitive, conscious, free spirit, a pioneer and a self-starter.
 If there’s a need for something, I set out to find or create it, using all my senses.
 As a result, I automatically initiate new initiatives and opportunities.

 I have done that in the Tiny House Movement in the Netherlands and America with my project My Tiny House and my American company.
 As a student I did that at the University of Applied Sciences with circular agriculture.

-And now I do that as a holistic business consultant by combining awareness with the practicalities of day-to-day business.
+And now I do that as a reader by combining my sensitivity and awareness with the practicalities of day-to-day business.